Frequently Asked Questions

 For questions related to your appointment location or modality please contact the investigator assigned to your case or 520-621-4999.

 Yes.
-Per the Procedures for Formal Complaints of Title IX Sex Discrimination, the OIE Procedures for Investigating Complaints and Administrative Reviews, and the Student Disciplinary Procedures the Respondent (person the complaint is against) is provided with notice when a complaint is filed against them/an investigation is conducted.
+Per the Procedures for Complaints of Title IX Sex Discrimination and Retaliation, the OIE Procedures for Investigating Complaints and Administrative Reviews, and the Student Disciplinary Procedures the Respondent (person the complaint is against) is provided with notice when a complaint is filed against them/an investigation is conducted.

 Reporting FAQs